395t/coding-assignment-week-4-opt-2/README.md

 The above table shows test accuracies for hyperparameters at ``learning rate = 1e-2``, ``momentum = 0.9``, and ``weight decay = 1e-6``.
 Overall, the most robust optimizers seemed to Adam, AMSGrad, and AdamW.
 Their accuracies did not differ significantly despite changes to various hyperparameters.
 Among the three, AdamW clearly seemed to have slightly edged out the other optimizers with its consistently better performance and learning across all the experiments conducted.
 Using the Adadelta optimizer for this task led to very poor results.
 We tried to experiment around with the learning rate and number of epochs by increasing them, but the usage of this optimizer still ultimately led to very sub-optimal results with this task.
 The Adagrad optimizer did not lead to drastically low accuracies such as Adadelta, but it did not come close to the Adam optimizers.
 With this particular setting, AMSGrad and AdamW both had higher test accuracies compared to Adam.
 This type of result is to be expected because AMSGrad and AdamW were both intended to address problems with Adam.
 However, their accuracies were not exactly significantly better than Adam.

-The clear-winners in the Tiny ImageNet experiments were the Adam Optimizers.
-The difference in their accuracies is not too significant from each other which makes it difficult to pick a clear-winner.
+The clear winners in the Tiny ImageNet experiments were the Adam Optimizers.
+The difference in their accuracies is not too significant from each other which makes it difficult to pick a clear winner.
 However, if we had to choose, we would say it is AdamW due to its high performance and overall robustness to hyperparameters such as learning rate, momentum, and weight decay.

 ----
-## CIFAR-10 CNN
+## CIFAR-10

 ### Dataset
 The CIFAR-10 Dataset is a well balanced dataset of 10 classes with small 32 x 32 colored images.
 This data was provided through the torchvision datasets library [1].

 ### **Task and Model**
-The intention to this dataset and task is to demonstrate the effects of the optimizers on a more straight forward model and dataset.
+The purpose of this dataset and task is to demonstrate the effects of the optimizers on a more straight forward model and dataset.
 Initially, an extremely simple model was used which yielded accuracies between 60-65.
 However, as these results were found unsatisfactory, we decided to use a model inspired by vgg16 [2].
 Code backbone was provided through Kaggle guide [3].
-Due to confidence gained on model default parameters through the testing on learning rate (explained later), any hyper parameter not tested was left as the default provided in pytorch [4].
+Due to confidence gained on model default parameters through the testing on learning rate (explained later), any hyperparameter not tested was left as the default provided in pytorch [4].
 The model was initially tested for 20 epochs but was found to converge within 10 epochs, so all tests are done with either 8 or 10 epochs.

 ### **Results**
 #### *Training Loss over Epochs for Each Optimizer*